Lectures

 OAHS Lecture Programme

 For lectures held online using Zoom, booking is required.
 The list closes at midnight on the Sunday before the lecture or sooner if we reach capacity.
 As Zoom only allows 100 people to log in for each lecture, OAHS members will be given priority.
 One booking covers everyone who will be listening on one device, so your household companions are welcome to join you.
-Bookings for the 2024-25 lectures will open in December.

 We will record each of the online lectures, if the speaker agrees, and the recording will be available for members shortly afterwards for about a month.